 - Taking other medications that do not react well with Suboxone

-For individuals who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
-For individuals who plan to abstain from heroin use, or any other opioid, can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to contact a Indiana opioid detox facility that can assist in managing these symptoms.
+People who are not a solid candidate for Suboxone treatment, going cold turkey may be the best alternative option.
+People who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly advised to contact a Indiana opioid detox facility that can assist in managing these symptoms.